 - Breathe in and out deeply while crossing your arms over your chest.

 - Work on warming up your mouth and vocal chords by making the “choo-choo” noises of a train.
 Start off quietly before increasing the volume.

 - Start with a deep manly voice before attempting a softer feminine voice.
 You can then complement these exercises with your scales.

 There you go!
 You should be ready to start practising a few vocal pieces.

 If you want to sing in key and get the most out of your vocal timbre, you have to correctly control your breathing.

 Whether you’re bass, baritone, tenor, alto, mezzo-soprano, or soprano, breath control is hugely important for your singing and vocal health.
 Your breath is more important that you'd first think.
 After all, the act of breathing is essential when it comes to singing.
 If you don’t breathe, you don’t make a sound.

 Whether you’re singing Verdi or a contemporary jazz piece, your voice teacher will recommend that you work on diaphragmatic breathing since the natural way we breathe doesn’t cut it when it’s time to sing.
 They'll also probably give you some breathing exercises and singing tips for when they're not there.

 This allows you to keep a reserve of air which, with the right posture, will help you to sing better without harming your voice.
 The more you're controlling your breathing, the less you'll be straining your voice when you exhale.

-it’s not necessary to inflate your lungs in an exaggerated manner.
+In any case, it’s not necessary to inflate your lungs in an exaggerated manner.
 If you keep the importance of your abdominal muscles in mind, you’ll be able to maintain a relaxed posture when you sing.
 There are several exercises that can help you achieve this during your voice lessons.
-Attack: Where the Singer Can Make a Difference

 In this case, two heads are better than one if you want to become a famous singer!